spnda/fastgltf/docs/tools.rst

 Note that, by default, these functions will only be able to load from buffers where the source is either a ``sources::ByteView`` or a ``sources::Vector``.
 For other data sources, you'll need to provide a functor similar to the already provided ``DefaultBufferDataAdapter`` to the last parameter of each function.
+For more detailed documentation about this see :ref:`this section <bufferdataadapter>`.

 getAccessorElement
 ==================